Focus On Bhutan – 13 days/12 nights

 - Professionally operated by Bhutan Tourism Corp.

-- Comprehensive Trip Planner & full support from Bhutan & Beyond.
+- Comprehensive Bhutan visitor guide and full support from Bhutan & Beyond.

 Your Bhutan land package excludes: